Note

 You have a minimum of User-level Write privileges on the Mailbox table.

-If RequirePrivilegeToSelfApproveEmailAddress is disabled (default) and you do not have the Approve Email Addresses for Users or Queues privilege, the Approve Email button does not appear.
-However, if you select Test & Enable Mailbox and the conditions mentioned above are met, the email address in your mailbox will be approved as part of the test and enable process.
+If RequirePrivilegeToSelfApproveEmailAddress is disabled (default) and you don't have the Approve Email Addresses for Users or Queues privilege, the Approve Email button doesn't appear.
+However, if you select Test & Enable Mailbox and the conditions mentioned are met, the email address in your mailbox is approved as part of the test and enable process.

 Delegate mailbox approval